Vivek677mishr/quora/README.md

 # quora
-This is the clone of quora
+This is the clone of quora with front end and backend